fabric8-quickstarts/spring-boot-camel-amq/README.redhat.md

 ### Integration Testing

-The example includes a [fabric8 arquillian](https://github.com/fabric8io/fabric8/tree/v2.2.170.redhat/components/fabric8-arquillian) OpenShift Integration Test.
+The example includes a [Arquillian Cube Openshift](https://github.com/arquillian/arquillian-cube/tree/master/openshift) OpenShift Integration Test.
 Once the container image has been built and deployed in OpenShift, the integration test can be run with:

     mvn test -Dtest=*KT

 The test is disabled by default and has to be enabled using `-Dtest`.
-Open Source Community documentation at [Integration Testing](https://fabric8.io/guide/testing.html) and [Fabric8 Arquillian Extension](https://fabric8.io/guide/arquillian.html) provide more information on writing full fledged black box integration tests for OpenShift.
+Open Source Community documentation at [Arquillian Cube](http://arquillian.org/arquillian-cube/) provide more information on writing full fledged black box integration tests for OpenShift.